Certified Spray Coating "CSC" Registry

 - a. participate in regular recurrent training to maintain and improve proficiency,

-- b. participate in vehicle service pollution prevention safety education programs,
+- b. participate in surface coating pollution prevention safety education programs,

 - c. remain vigilant and avoid complacency,

 - d. train to recognize and deal effectively with emergencies, and

 - e. maintain an accurate log to satisfy training and recent experience requirements.